Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Background and Related Work

-\xhdr{Causal Inference Primer} We formalize causal inference using notation from ~\citet{pearl1995causal}.
+We formalize causal inference using notation from ~\citet{pearl1995causal}.
 Given a series of $n$ observations (in our context, a social media user), each observation is a tuple $O_i = (Y_i, T_i, \mathbf{X}_i)$, where $Y_i$ is the outcome (\eg did user $i$ develop a suicidal ideation?), $T_i$ is the treatment (\eg did user $i$ receive therapy?), and $\mathbf{X}_i$ is the vector of observed covariates (\eg user $i$'s textual social media history).

 The \textit{Fundamental Problem of Causal Inference} is that each user is either treated \textit{or} untreated, and so we can never observe \textit{both} outcomes.
 Thus, we cannot compute the $ATE = \frac{1}{n} \sum^n_{i=1} Y_i\left[T_i = 1\right] - Y_i\left[T_i = 0\right]$ directly, and must estimate it by finding comparable treated and untreated observations.
 To do so, it is common practice to use a model to estimate the \textbf{propensity score}, $\hat{p}(\mathbf{X}_i)\approx p(T_i=1|\mathbf{X}_i)$, for each observation $i$.
 As treatments are typically known, propensity score models are effectively supervised classifiers, predicting $T_i$, given $\mathbf{X}_i$.
-Matching, stratifying, or weighting using these propensity scores will produce an unbiased $ATE$ estimate (\sect\ref{sec:estimators}) if three assumptions hold: all confounders must be observed, propensity scores must be accurate, and there must be overlap in the distribution of covariates in the treated and untreated groups (\textit{common support assumption}) \cite{rosenbaum_2010, hill2013common_support}.
-In practice, verifying these assumptions is difficult, hence the need for empirical evaluation.
+Matching, stratifying, or weighting using these propensity scores will produce an unbiased $ATE$ estimate if four assumptions hold: all confounders must be observed, outcomes for each user must not be affected by treatment assignments to other users (SUTVA), propensity scores must be accurate, and there must be overlap in the distribution of covariates in the treated and untreated groups (\textit{common support assumption}) \cite{rosenbaum_2010, hill2013common_support}.
+In practice, verifying these assumptions is difficult.
+In particular, ensuring that all confounding factors are observed is practically impossible in real world applications, hence the need for empirical evaluation.